 So the White Book is still very useful.
 Reprints of the 1979 White Book are still available.

 These two books are with me in the house.

 Two other nuggets are Bennion’s ‘Statutory Interpretation’ and Bower, Turner and Sutton’s, ‘Actionable Non-Disclosure.’

 Indices and Annual Reports

-And the penultimate point: buy some ‘Indices’ and ‘Annual Reports’ of the All England reports.
+Buy some ‘Indices’ and ‘Annual Reports’ of the All England reports.

-By Indices is meant the indices for for MLJ, CLJ, AMR, the Law Reports, Case citators, Indices for the Law Reports, and the Digest.
+By Indices, I mean the indices for MLJ, CLJ, AMR, the Law Reports, Case citators, Indices for the Law Reports, and the Digest.